Posted 1 year ago on Sept. 27, 2012, 1:15 p.m. EST by DemandTheGoodLifeDotCom

 It would make every worker wealthy and when you make every worker wealthy, you eliminate nearly every problem in society.

-Investment income does nothing but rob workers of half the wealth they produce each year.
+Unearned income does nothing but rob workers of half the wealth they produce each year.

 It is just welfare for the lucky.
 It allows guys like Mitt Romney to get paid $20 million per year every year without working a single day merely because he got lucky in the market a few decades ago.
 Workers produce that $20 million every year, not Mitt Romney.